Sigmund Freud Private University

-Sigmund Freud University (SFU) is a private and for-profit university accredited by the Austrian Accreditation Council in August 2005 located in Vienna, Austria.
+Sigmund Freud Private University (SFU) is a private and for-profit university accredited by the Agency for Quality Assurance and Accreditation Austria.
+It uses different names for itself, often Sigmund Freud Private University, in some instances, however, it calls itself Sigmund Freud Private University Vienna or Sigmund Freud University.
+It is located in Vienna, Austria and was first accredited in 2005.
 As a university in the field of Human Sciences, SFU specializes in Psychotherapy Science, Psychology, Medicine (since 2015), and Law (since 2016).
-Professor Alfred Pritz serves as Director of Sigmund Freud University, and Professor Giselher Guttmann serves as Academic Dean.

 Psychotherapy Science as an academic discipline

-Sigmund Freud University pioneered the study of Psychotherapy Science as an academic degree.
+Sigmund Freud Private University pioneered the study of Psychotherapy Science as an academic degree.
 This program approaches Psychotherapy by emphasizing research activities, practical training, and academic exchange among different psychotherapy schools.
-Sigmund Freud University is one of the only academic institutions in the world, where Psychotherapy is taught at an undergraduate level.
+Sigmund Freud Private University is one of the only academic institutions in the world where Psychotherapy is taught at an undergraduate level.

-The Faculty of Psychotherapy Sciences at Sigmund Freud University offers the Bachelor's, Master's, and Doctoral Programs in Psychotherapy Science, as well as psychotherapy training in a variety of methods, including Behaviour Therapy, Psychoanalysis, Individual Psychology, Gestalt, Person-centred Psychotherapy and Systemic Family Therapy.
+The Faculty of Psychotherapy Sciences at Sigmund Freud Private University offers the Bachelor's, Master's, and Doctoral Programs in Psychotherapy Science, as well as psychotherapy training in a variety of methods, including Behaviour Therapy, Psychoanalysis, Individual Psychology, Gestalt, Person-centred Psychotherapy and Systemic Family Therapy.

-Key members of faculty at Sigmund Freud University include: Prof. Alfred Pritz, Prof. Giselher Guttmann, Prof. Bernd Rieken, Dr. Elisabeth Vykoukal, Dr. Brigitte Sindelar, Prof. Felix de Mendelssohn, Prof. Raphael M. Bonelli, Dr. Gerhard Benetka, Dr. Johannes Reichmayr, Dr. Jutta Fiegl, Mag.
+Key members of faculty at Sigmund Freud Private University include: Prof. Alfred Pritz, Prof. Giselher Guttmann, Prof. Bernd Rieken, Dr. Gerhard Benetka, Dr. Jutta Fiegl, Mag.
 Eva Pritz, Heinz Laubreuter, Prof. Thomas Druyen, Dr. Omar Gelo, Dr. Albina Colden, Dr. Diana Braakmann, Dr. Werner Gruber and Mag.
 Stefan Hampl.

 All degree programmes in Psychotherapy Science are offered in German and in English.
-Dr. Elisabeth Vykoukal serves as the Dean of English-taught Bachelor's and Master's Programmes.
-She is supported by the Head of International Programmes, Dr. Albina Colden.

-Sigmund Freud University hosts the annual International Summer School in Psychotherapy—an intensive, four-week program in the fundamentals of psychotherapy theory and practice for students and professionals from around the world.
+Sigmund Freud Private University hosts the annual International Summer School in Psychotherapy—an intensive, four-week program in the fundamentals of psychotherapy theory and practice for students and professionals from around the world.

-The Eastern European Institute at Sigmund Freud University was established in 2008, with the goals to aid in the development of the field of Psychotherapy in Eastern European nations, and to establish a Psychotherapy Research Center that deals specifically with Eastern European issues.
+The Eastern European Institute at Sigmund Freud Private University was established in 2008, with the goals to aid in the development of the field of Psychotherapy in Eastern European nations, and to establish a Psychotherapy Research Center that deals specifically with Eastern European issues.

-One of the research focuses at Sigmund Freud University Vienna is Messies, being primarily researched by Dr. Elisabeth Vykoukal.
-Messies is related to "Hoarding".
+One of the research focuses at Sigmund Freud Private University is messies.
 It comes from the word mess.
 It describes those who can't use their home as a place for relaxation after taking part in everyday tasks such as a job.
 Messies may gather things until their home is so full, that there is barely any room for the messies themselves.
 Messies may also fail at necessary tasks such as cleaning and handling food, clothing, and laundry.